llm-bible/llm-bible.github.io/_publications/balepur2023mastering.markdown

 bibkey: balepur2023mastering
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.14750"}
-tags: ['Prompting', 'Model Architecture', 'GPT']
+tags: ['GPT', 'Prompting', 'Model Architecture']
 ---
 When answering complex questions, large language models (LLMs) may produce answers that do not satisfy all criteria of the question.
 While existing